 The Interactive Advertising Bureau (IAB) empowers the media and marketing industries to thrive in the digital economy.
-It is comprised of more than 650 leading media and technology companies that are responsible for selling, delivering, and optimizing digital advertising or marketing programs.
+It is comprised of more than 650 leading media and technology companies that are responsible for selling, delivering, and optimizing digital advertising or marketing campaigns.
 Together, they account for 86 percent of online advertising in the United States.
-Working with its member companies, the IAB evaluates and recommends standards and practices and fields critical research on interactive advertising, while also educating brands, agencies, and the wider business community on the importance of digital marketing.
-The organization is committed to professional development, elevating the knowledge, skills, expertise, and diversity of the workforce across the industry.
+Working with its member companies, IAB develops technical standards and best practices and fields critical research on interactive advertising, while also educating brands, agencies, and the wider business community on the importance of digital marketing.
+The organization is committed to professional development and elevating the knowledge, skills, expertise, and diversity of the workforce across the industry.
 Through the work of its public policy office in Washington, D.C., the IAB advocates for its members and promotes the value of the interactive advertising industry to legislators and policymakers.
 Founded in 1996, the IAB is headquartered in New York City and has a West Coast office in San Francisco.

 Randall Rothenberg — [email protected]

 EXECUTIVE VICE PRESIDENT & CHIEF MARKETING OFFICER

 EXECUTIVE VICE PRESIDENT & GENERAL COUNSEL